The Latest: Trump rallies in North Carolina, Harris heads to Pennsylvania

 The presidential campaign comes down to a final push across a handful of states on the eve of Election Day.

 Kamala Harris will spend all of Monday in Pennsylvania, whose 19 electoral votes offer the largest prize among the states expected to determine the Electoral College outcome.
-Donald Trump plans four rallies in three states, beginning in Raleigh, North Carolina and stopping twice in Pennsylvania with events in Reading and Pittsburgh.
+Donald Trump plans four rallies in three states, beginning in Raleigh, North Carolina and stopping twice in Pennsylvania with events in Reading and Pittsburgh and also going to Michigan.

 Follow the AP's Election 2024 coverage at: https://apnews.com/hub/election-2024.